Margaret Leary, Ph.D.

 CISSP, CIPP/G, CRISC, CICP, CEH

 Dr. Leary has more than 30 years of experience in IT (the most recent 12 in cybersecurity) and is a Senior Security Policy Advisor to government agencies in the Washington, DC, area.
 She is the Cybersecurity Program Head for NOVA and teaches a variety of cybersecurity courses at the Alexandria Campus.
 Dr. Leary is a member of the National Cyberwatch Center Leadership team, where she serves as the Director of Curriculum, advocating for community college cybersecurity programs.
 She is also a member of Infragard, ISSA-NOVA and the Women’s Society of Cyberjutsu.

 CCNP Security, CCNP Routing, CCNA Security, Security+, CACI, MCSE

 Professor Reed is an Associate Professor of Information Technology at NOVA.
 He teaches a variety of IT and security-specific programming special topics courses such as Gray Hat Hacking, and Developing Security Tools and Threat Analysis using Python.
 He has a master's in Information Technology from John Hopkins University.
 Professor Reed's research has included RFID and intelligent agents in security.
 He has served as a faculty mentor/coach for the CCDC and other cyber competitions.

 CE|H, CCSK, ITIL

 Sritapan is an Adjunct Assistant Professor at the Alexandria Campus.
 He has a bachelor's in Information Systems from California State University Northridge, a master's in National Security Studies and a MBA in Information Assurance & Security Management from California State University San Bernardino.
 He is a Scholarship for Service CyberCorps alumnus and currently serves as an IT Specialist (InfoSec) with the Department of Homeland Security.
 Professor Sritapan is also a Faculty Coach for the NOVA Collegiate Cyber Defense Competition (CCDC) teams.

-Professor Ward has 32 years of experience in IT/Security within federal government service.
-He has a master's in Engineering Management from The George Washington University, a master's in Public Administration (MPA) from Troy University, and is working on his Ph.D.
-Professor Ward teaches ITN 260 - Network Security Basics at the Alexandria Campus.
+Dr. Ward has 32 years of experience in IT/Security within federal government service.
+He has a master’s in Engineering Management from The George Washington University, a master’s in Public Administration (MPA) from Troy University, and completed a Ph.D. from Capella University.
+Dr. Ward teaches ITN 260 - Network Security Basics at the Alexandria Campus.